Introduction to CAD2HCP - 20th March 2017 :-

 - HA - area in sq.m covered per head if different from the default eg. HA8.5

-- There are some additional 2-letter codes (called SN and EN) used for multiple vertical pipes and looped / gridded layouts with CF and CT for multiple level pipework systems as you obviously cannot draw pipes, one on top of each other, in plan view.
+- There are some additional 2-letter codes (called SN and EN) used for multiple vertical pipes and looped / gridded layouts with ME for multiple level pipework systems as you obviously cannot draw pipes, one on top of each other, in plan view.
 Again, these are described in the many CAD2HCP 'HELP' screens.

 - These 2-letter codes can be in UPPER or lower case and run together, with or without spaces but after the pipe size eg. 100ptMpc110 ft AV would be OK